2025 Land Use Law Update

 Brian J. Connolly, NBD Bancorp Assistant Professor of Business Law, University of Michigan, Stephen M. Ross School of Business

-Tom Dorn, Dorn Group
+Tom Dorn, Dorn Policy Group, Inc.

 Chris Mackay, Phoenix Community and Economic Development